truist/ubulk/backlog.md

     - config location (/usr/sandbox)
     - config mksandbox args (--without-x)
     - mksandbox --rwdirs=/var/spool
-    - before running pkg_chk
+    - after running pkg_chk
-    - install mksandbox if necessary
-* Un-create the sandbox, on new run
-    - before pkgsrc update
-    - if it's already mounted, unmount it
-    - if it already exists, delete it
+    - install traps/handlers to tear down the sandbox no matter how the build ends
 * Option and command-arg to ignore/assume sandbox state
     - i.e. if you just want to leave the prior sandbox up
     - if set, warn if system /etc/mk.conf is newer than sandbox /etc/mk.conf
+* Install mksandbox if it's missing
-* Update "install mksandbox" step to use an isolated build and install location
+    - use an isolated build and install location
     - follow pattern from installing pbulk
     - should work even if the rest of pkgsrc is messy
     - workdirs should be totally isolated